 Alexander Hamilton was not one of the first three presidents.

-not keyword is used in Boolean logic to control the flow of a program.
-It can be used to invert the value of a Boolean, check if a value is not inside another value, or check if a value is not equal to another value.
+The not keyword is used in Boolean logic to control the flow of a program.
+This keyword inverts the value of a Boolean.
+You can use the not keyword to check if a value is not inside another value.

 Are you up for a challenge?
 Write a program that checks whether your favorite food is in a dictionary of foods.
 You can make up this dictionary of foods for yourself.
 To learn more about dictionaries, read our tutorial on Python dictionary values.